 2. Engagement: Use surveys to improve your content

 Once you’ve identified and qualified your leads, use surveys to improve your content and stay on top of industry trends.
-Your web content can be markedly improved by listening to and applying
+Your web content can be markedly improved by listening to and applying customer feedback.

 Perhaps you’ve funneled everyone into a generic nurturing program.
 If so, surveys can help you gain insights that allow you to better personalize this so prospects remain engaged.
 Survey responses can also assist you with segmenting leads and funneling them into appropriate streams based on their responses.